artmg/vba-lib/Worksheet Functions.md

 It gives guidance about using the Built-In functions in Excel to build handy features using plain old worksheets without needing any macro code or other 'executables'

+## Calculate text as Zero

+Sometimes you may wany sums or running totals or differences that return number or 0 if a cell contains text, essentially ignoring or disregarding anything that is a non-numeric value.

+The simplest way is the shortest formula there is: N(A1)

+Instead of producing the `#Value!` error, this will convert to a number: a Number, Text, a Blank cell, a Date

+Credit to https://a4accounting.com.au/treating-text-as-zero-in-excel/ there is also a technique that will work additionally with a Text Number `'99` or `="99"`, a Text Date, even an Error...

+Multiply cell by 1 and catch error: =IFERROR(A1*1,0)

 ## SMALL to dynamically filter excel table

 This is an alternative to the CopyTo filtering mechanism,